 Launched in 2021 and named in honour of the current Chancellor, the University's new Leadership Centre is aimed at developing leadership and management skills for SMEs, larger companies, and public sector organisations.
-The centre will run CMI accredited programmes initially at levels 5 and 7, with a focus on blending global insights from Huddersfield Business School with practical application in the workplace.
-We will provide a commercially-oriented offer, with scope to expand and increase the range of programmes in response to customer demand.
+In partnership with Huddersfield Business School, we will offer a range of leadership programmes, degree apprenticeships and executive education.

 - Policy and Process The Enterprise Hub's location within the 3M BIC enables the Enterprise Team and our clients to be located within a network of more established businesses and grow-on opportunities.
 Our external professional network includes EEUK and ISBE.
 We liaise with Academic Schools and staff through University and School Enterprise and Employability Groups.
 We set targets at a School level to ensure that enterprise education is aligned to different student group needs in terms of industry context and level of learning. - Engagement The GPA (Global Professional Award) provides an opportunity to develop transferable skills as soon as students join the University.
-Enterprise is one strand of the learning agenda and we have designed interventions for students to undertake group tasks as well as reflect on their own potential to use enterprise skills and pursue entrepreneurial opportunities, over 3 years.

-- Capacity Building Continuing engagement with our Enterprise Team alumni (Friends of the Enterprise Team Network) ensures our service looks beyond start-up and towards sustainable businesses.
+Enterprise is one strand of the learning agenda and we have designed interventions for students to undertake group tasks as well as reflect on their own potential to use enterprise skills and pursue entrepreneurial opportunities, over 3 years. - Capacity Building Continuing engagement with our Enterprise Team alumni (Friends of the Enterprise Team Network) ensures our service looks beyond start-up and towards sustainable businesses.
 Engaging alumni in our service delivery enables further KE activity and a rich business support network. - Continuous Improvement The Enterprise Team staff has a diverse range of existing skills and knowledge, and also undertake regular CPD to enhance our in-house offer to students and graduates.
 Current development includes several PhDs and MRes in progress, and further EEUK Fellowships.